shivannis/xandr-docs-public/xandr-docs/articles/monetize/monetize-insights-ad-quality.md

 # Ad quality

 > [!NOTE]
 > This feature is part of a functionality that is currently in **Beta**.
 It is still under development and may be subject to change without notice.
-Contact your Xandr Account Representative to get enabled.
+Contact your Microsoft Advertising Account Representative to get enabled.

 **Ad Quality** shows revenue-impacting blocks to help identify and evaluate opportunities to adjust ad quality